 Next time you visit Irving, Texas, take a moment to enjoy North Lake College’s collection of public artwork, acquired over the decades from NLC art students, faculty, and major Dallas-area artists.
 Art is an integral part of our college’s heritage, and we’ve created a North Lake College Art Walk to help you explore what’s on campus.

-Stop 1: Sculpture by John Brough Miller
+Stop 1: Sculptures by Robb Gentry and John Brough Miller

 Stop 2: Paintings by Bob Nunn